hasanuzzamanbe/php-environment-setup-for-mac/README.md

 ## Exception:
 <hr>

-    Sometimes you may face this issue Laravel “valet install” not found”
+    Sometimes you may face this issue Laravel “valet install” not found!”

-    you need to make sure that <b>~/.composer/vendor/bin</b> directory is in your system’s PATH; you can check this by running `echo $PATH`  To solve this issue, run this command below.
+    you need to make sure that ~/.composer/vendor/bin directory is in your system’s PATH; you can check this by running `echo $PATH`  To solve this issue, run this command below.

 > `export PATH=$PATH:~/.composer/vendor/bin`